Crushed Peppercorn Steak

 Beef Stock Concentrate

-Toss potatoes with a drizzle of oil and a pinch of salt and pepper on a baking sheet or baking dish.
-Roast in oven until tender and browned, 30-35 minutes, tossing halfway through
+Toss potatoes on a baking sheet with a drizzle of oil and a pinch of salt and pepper.
+Roast until tender and browned, 30-35 minutes, tossing halfway through.

-Melt 1 TBSP butter in a large pan over medium heat.
+Meanwhile, melt 1 TBSP butter in a large pan over medium heat.
 Add kale and a splash of water.
-Cook until leaves are completely wilted and very tender, 4-5 minutes.
+Cook, tossing occasionally, until leaves are wilted and tender, 4-5 minutes.
 Season with salt and pepper.
 Remove from heat, keeping kale in pan.

 Heat a drizzle of oil in a medium pan over medium-high heat.
 Season steak all over with salt and pepper.
 Add to pan and cook to desired doneness, 4-7 minutes per side.
-Remove from pan and set aside to rest, 5 minutes.
+Remove from pan and set aside to rest for a few minutes.

 Heat another drizzle of oil in same pan.
-Add shallot and ¼ tsp crushed peppercorns (use more or less to taste).
-Cook until shallot is soft, 2-3 minutes.
-Add stock concentrate and ½ cup water.
-Scrape up any browned bits from pan.
+Add shallot and ¼ tsp ground peppercorns (use more or less to taste).
+Cook, tossing, until shallot is soft, 2-3 minutes.
+Stir in stock concentrate and ½ cup water, scraping up any browned bits on bottom.
 Bring to a simmer and let bubble until reduced by half, 2-3 minutes.
 Remove pan from heat, then stir in half the sour cream.

 Return pan with kale to medium heat.
-When just warmed, remove from heat and stir in remaining sour cream.
+When kale is just warmed, remove pan from heat and stir in remaining sour cream.
 Season with salt and pepper.
-Slice steak against the grain.
-Divide between plates and serve with potatoes and kale.
-Drizzle with sauce.
+Slice steak against the grain, then divide between plates along with potatoes and kale.
+Drizzle steak with sauce and serve.